Intel data center rebound eases U.S.-China trade war worries

 However, PC makers did not appear to have shifted their buying to the third quarter to get orders in ahead of U.S. tariffs taking effect later this year, David noted.
 Intel saw about $200 million to $300 million of such activity last quarter, he said.

-Intel, which is racing against rival Taiwan Semiconductor Manufacturing Co Ltd to make smaller chips, said the move to the newer process was on track and it would have chips from its next generation by 2021.
+Intel, which is racing against rival Taiwan Semiconductor Manufacturing Co Ltd (2330.TW) to make smaller chips, said the move to the newer process was on track and it would have chips from its next generation by 2021.

 Intel’s board has approved a $20 billion increase in its stock repurchase program, the company said on Thursday.